Coconut water is the clear liquid found inside of a young, green coconut.

-It’s a very hydrating drink with a slightly nutty, sweet taste.
+It is a very hydrating drink with a slightly nutty, sweet taste.

-There are few things as refreshing as a cold glass of coconut water on a hot day or after a workout.
+A cold glass of coconut water on a hot day or after a workout can be very refreshing.
 Plus it comes with tons of health benefits.
 Fresh coconut water is the healthiest and tastiest option, but not all of us live where coconuts grow.

 Coconut water health benefits